OnlyFrogs/README.md/README.md

 ## Purposes & Use Cases

+- To support OnlyFrogs developers, NFT artists, and designers
+- To support Stream Protocol and StreamPay developers
-- To support StreamPay Web3 payments gateways
+- To support StreamPay Web3 payments platform, and payment gateways
 - To support Stream Protocol ecosystem, and platforms development
-- To support Stream Protocol and StreamPay developers
 - To support Solana community and developers
-- To support NFT artists, OnlyFrogs Designers
-- To support Solana NFT artists and Designers
+- To support Solana NFT artists and designers

 ### Use cases